-Stı ndent Date me started Time ended Five-minute warning C ritical Items must be performed correctly for successful completion ТІ nis is a correct technique demonstration.
-Please refer to Skill Performance Cl aoek) lict.
-Modication lministration while giving injections in the clinical setting.
-ICCK 1151.
-MEGICATION 110 immistration while giving injections in the clinical setting.
-La ndmarks S U Comments 1.
-Name the six rights.
+Time started Time ended Five-minute warning Critical Items must be performed correctly for successful completion

+This is a correct technique demonstration.
+Please refer to Skill Performance Checklist: Medication Administration while giving injections in the clinical setting.

+Landmarks S U Comments

+1. Name the six rights.

 2. Assess for allergies.

+3. Identify the landmarks for the following:

+a.
+ID

+b.
+SQ

+c.
+IM

-Identify the landmarks for the following: a.
-ID b.
-SQ c.
-IM Dr awing Up Medications S U Comments 1.
+Drawing Up Medications S U Comments 1.
 Determine whether the size of the muscle is appropriate for the volume of medication.
 2. Organize the equipment needed for prescribed injections.
 3. Perform hand hygiene.
 4. Correctly prepare the prescribed IM injection from the vial.
 5. Correctly prepare the prescribed ID injection from the vial.
 6. Correctly prepare the prescribed SQ injection from the vial.

-In tramuscular, Subcutaneous, and Intradermal Injections S U Comments 1.
+Intramuscular, Subcutaneous, and Intradermal Injections U Comments 1.
 Apply gloves.
 2. Clean the IM site with an antiseptic swab.
 Use a circular motion starting at the center and moving outward about 2 inches.
 3. Discard the swab and allow the skin to dry prior to the injection.
 4. Prepare the IM injection syringe by removing the needle cover and discard without contaminating the needle.
-5. Inject medication at a rate of 10 sec/mL.
+5. Insert the needle and inject medication at a rate of 10 sec/mL.
 6. Remove the needle after 10 seconds and activate the needle safety device or discard uncapped needle.
 7. Apply gentle pressure with gauze.
-Place a band-aid before leaving room, if site 8. is bleeding.
-Clean the ID site with an antiseptic swab.
-Use a circular motion starting at the ο. center and moving outward about 2 inches.
+Place a band-aid before leaving room if site is bleeding.
+8. Clean the ID site with an antiseptic swab.
+Use a circular motion starting at the center and moving outward about 2 inches.
 9. Discard the swab and allow the skin to dry prior to the injection.
-Prepare the ID injection syringe by removing the needle cover and discard 10 without contaminating the needle.
-11 Pull the skin taut and inject the needle at a 5-15 degree angle.
-Inject the medication slowly, producing a small wheal/bleb. . mjere me medicarion dio 1.1, producing a dinari milear dico.
-1
+10. Prepare the ID injection syringe by removing the needle cover and discard without contaminating the needle.
+11. Pull the skin taut and insert the needle at a 5-15-degree angle.

+12. Inject the medication slowly, producing a small wheal/bleb.
 13. Remove needle quickly and activate the needle safety device or discard uncapped needle.
-14. Place gauze or band-aid before leaving room, if site is bleeding.
+14. Place gauze or band-aid before leaving room if site is bleeding.
 15. Clean the SQ site with an antiseptic swab.
 Use a circular motion starting at the center and moving outward about 2 inches.
 16. Discard the swab and allow the skin to dry prior to the injection.
 17. Prepare the SQ injection syringe by removing the needle cover and discard without contaminating the needle.
-18. Pinch/Spread the skin (approp. per site) and inject the needle at a 45 deg or 90 deg angle (approp. per site).
+18. Pinch/Spread the skin (approp. per site) and insert the needle at a 45 deg or 90 deg angle (approp. per site).
 19. Inject medication at a rate of 10 sec/mL.
 20. Remove needle after 5 seconds and activate the needle safety device or discard uncapped needle.
 21. Apply gentle pressure with gauze.
 Place a band-aid if site is bleeding.
 22. Remove gloves.

-Upon completion of skill: S U Comments

-1.Leave patient in comfortable safe position, bed in lowest position, with call

-light within reach.
+Upon completion of skill: S U Comments 1.
+Leave patient in comfortable safe position, bed in lowest position, head-of bed side rails up x2, with call light within reach.
 2.Hand hygiene before leaving room.
 3.Document the procedure, including patient response.